stkrolikiewicz/nodejs-express-app/README.md

 ### <ins>Requests</ins>

-The request should be sent to `http://localhost:8000/` (if the global PORT variable i set to 8000)
+Requests should be sent to `http://localhost:8000/` (if the global PORT variable i set to 8000)

 ### <ins>Pagination</ins>